 Generally, you’ll receive the full benefit amount for accidental loss of life; loss of speech and loss of hearing; loss of speech and one of loss of hand, foot or sight of one eye; loss of hearing and one of loss of hand, foot or sight of one eye; loss of both hands, both feet, loss of sight or any combination thereof, according to the HSBC guide to benefits.

-However, it is possible to receive less than the full benefit amount.
+However, it’s possible to receive less than the full benefit amount.
 You’ll receive just 50% of the benefit sum for accidental loss of hand, foot or sight of one eye (any one of each); loss of speech or loss of hearing.

 This amount is further reduced to 25% for loss of thumb and index finger of the same hand.

-HSBC and Mastercard offer a variety of insurance options to keep you covered during your travels.
+HSBC and Mastercard offer a variety of insurance options to keep you covered during your travels, though just a few cards to choose from.
 Review your guide to benefits and keep form requirements in mind in the event you need to file a claim.
+If you’re looking for a bit more variety with your card choices though, compare other cards with travel insurance.

 Frequently asked questions